km1832010-sudo/OverTheWire-Writeups/Bandit/Bandit3/writeup.md.md

-cd command: The cd command stands for change directory, which allows you to change your directory.
+**cd command**: The cd command stands for change directory, which allows you to change your directory.
 Its syntax is cd directoryName.